 By the end of the course, students will…

 Dates of when assignment will be due are indicated in the syllabus.
 Extensions will be granted sparingly and only with prior arrangement with the instructors.

 Students should have knowledge of basic statistical concepts.
-They should have an advanced knowledge of R or Stata.
-A basic understanding of regular expressions is useful but not strictly required.
+They need to have an intermediate knowledge of R. Familiarity with regular expressions, the R packages ggplot2 and tidyverse is useful but not required.